skjolber/async-stax-utils/README.md

 StreamProcessor streamProcessor = new AccumulatorStreamProcessor(maxCacheLengthBytes, factory, output);
 ```

-and again pass this instance to to the constructors of `DelegateOutputStream` or `DelegateInputStream`.
+and again pass this instance to the constructors of `DelegateOutputStream` or `DelegateInputStream`.

 # History
 - [1.0.0]: Initial release.